digitallawyer/openlegaldictionary/_definitions/obiter.md

 ---
 title: Obiter
 permalink: "/definitions/obiter.html"
 body: Lat.
-By the way; ln passing; Incidentally; collaterally
+By the way; in passing; Incidentally; collaterally
 published_at: '2018-07-07'
 layout: post
 ---